base-org/contract-deployments/sepolia/2024-08-26-update-batcher-proposer/README.md

-# Update Batcher and Proposer addresses in L1 for sSepolia-alpha
+# Update Batcher and Proposer addresses in L1 for Sepolia

 Status: ready to execute

 ## Objective

-We are updating batcher address for sepolia to a key that is managed by the internal key management service.
+We are updating batcher and proposer addresses for sepolia to keys that are managed by the internal key management service.

 This runbook implements scripts which allow system owner to execute:
 1. `UpdateBatcherHash` -- Updates the batcher hash in `SystemConfig` to be the new key.
 2. `RollbackBatcherHash` -- Rollback the batcher upgrade.
+1. `UpdateProposer` -- Upgrade `DisputeGameFactory` to have the new `PermissionedDisputeGame` with the new proposer key.
+2. `RollbackProposer` -- Rollback the `DisputeGame` upgrade.

 The values we are sending are statically defined in the `.env`.